-Data protection regulation requires that we state the legal basis for processing information about you.
+UK Data protection regulation requires that we state the legal basis for processing information about you.
 In the case of research, this is 'a task in the public interest.'
-The University of Oxford is the data controller and is responsible for looking after your information and using it properly.
+The University of Oxford, based in the United Kingdom is the data controller and is responsible for looking after your information and using it properly.

 We will be using information from you and your medical records, NHS Digital and other central NHS registries in order to undertake this study and will use the minimum personally-identifiable information possible.
-These registries include the Royal College of General Practitioners and Public Health England.
+These registries include the Royal College of General Practitioners and the UK Health Security Agency.
 The Universities of Oxford and Surrey process data on their behalf.